-Self-organisation, self-motivation and training of employees however, are not the only things that lead to customer satisfaction.
+Self-organization, self-motivation, and training of employees, however, are not the only things that lead to customer satisfaction.
 Rather, the employee must feel connected to the company and have the feeling that he or she is understood and his needs are met.

 Conclusively, it is helpful to offer the shop visitors even more than just the products.
 This can be done by adding an additional blog, which informs the interested parties about all topics concerning the offered product or the industry.
 Helpful links to product pages or background information about the company have the same effect.

 It is also highly appreciated to send a surprise to newsletter subscribers – be it a discount or exclusive material.

 If, despite all efforts, you happen to experience complaints – do not bury your head in the sand!
 An open ear and more importantly open communication help in such situations.
 In order to find out reasons for dissatisfaction, you engage with the customer.
 The Net Promoter System can be a helpful tool.
 By measuring customer satisfaction at several interaction points, so-called touchpoints, it can determine both negative and positive experiences throughout the entire journey.

 The customer feedback is based on a score along a scale from 0 (don’t recommend) to 10 (highly recommend) and on comments to explain the rating.
 Afterward, the AI-based system analyzes customer feedback within seconds and categorizes it into different classes.
 This enables online retailers to immediately identify dissatisfied customers, and reasons for their dissatisfaction and allows them to approach the customers.